ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

    * The Object-Oriented Prediction System (:jedi:`OOPS <inside/jedi-components/oops/index.html>`) for the data assimilation algorithm
    * The Interface for Observation Data Access (:jedi:`IODA <inside/jedi-components/ioda/index.html>`) for the observation formatting and processing
    * The Unified Forward Operator (:jedi:`UFO <inside/jedi-components/ufo/index.html>`) for comparing model forecasts and observations
-   * The System Agnostic Background Error Representation (:jedi:`SABER <inside/jedi-components/saber/index.html>`) for computing and manipulating with the background error covariance matrix
+   * The System Agnostic Background Error Representation (:jedi:`SABER <inside/jedi-components/saber/index.html>`) for computing and manipulating the background error covariance matrix
    * The VAriable DErivation Repository (:jedi:`VADER <inside/jedi-components/vader/index.html>`) for producing new variables from known variables

 .. _jedi-config-and-params: